JonathanAndrews/robot_pong/README.md

 #### Train your AI

-Many of the python requirements can be found in the `python_instructions.md` file.
+Many of the python instructions can be found in the `python_instructions.md` file.
 In order to set your AI running, first install the correct version of Python:
 ```
 brew unlink python
 brew install https://raw.githubusercontent.com/Homebrew/homebrew-core/f2a764ef944b1080be64bd88dca9a1d80130c558/Formula/python.rb
 ```
-then navigate to the /neural/ directory and install the requirements
+then navigate to the /neural/ directory and install the requirements:
 ```
 pip3 install -r requirements.txt
 ```